 Time embargos on the release of research data may be justified by scientific needs, especially in order to verify or complete provisional results or to publish the findings.
 The duration may vary by discipline.
 However, such restrictions should be narrowly limited in time and be specified by the funder of the research.
 The release of research data partly or fully funded by the public sector should not be blocked when the data are delivered to the public funder, because this contradicts the overarching principle of open access to and unrestricted reuse of research data, as specified in Principle One.

 [ ] Guideline 3E.
-All rights holders of research data partly or fully funded by the public sector need to avoid individual contracts or agreements that restrict access to and reuse of the data.
+All rights holders of research datasets that are partly or fully funded by the public sector need to avoid individual contracts or agreements that restrict access to and reuse of the data.

-Individual contracts or “end-user licensing agreements” (EULAs) may impose restrictions to access and reuse of research data and information that go far beyond legally justified interests.
+Individual, commercial contracts or “end-user licensing agreements” (EULAs) may impose restrictions to access and reuse of research data and information that go far beyond legally justified interests.
 Even if justified, they are non-standard, expressing the individual interests of the parties for a particular situation or subject matter.
-As non-standardized rules, they can pose significant obstacles to the interoperability of datasets and require costly renegotiation on a case-by-case basis, if it is even possible.
+As non-standardized rules, they can pose significant obstacles to the interoperability of datasets and require costly renegotiation on a case-by-case basis, if that is even possible.

 Guidelines for Implementation

 An unambiguous statement of legal rights and policies pertaining to all datasets used in research is essential to provide sufficient notification of the legal rights (if any) retained by the rights holder(s).
 The legal terms and conditions of those data must be clearly stated to enable legal interoperability.
 Legal transparency and certainty minimizes exposure to legal risk for all parties, can remove barriers to research, and facilitates the long-term access and reuse of data resources, including for data in the public domain.
-When a dataset is in the public domain, it should be labeled clearly as such.
+When a dataset is in the public domain, it should be labeled clearly as such, consistent with Implementation Guideline 1.B.

 The first three Principles and their Implementation Guidelines describe laws, policies, and practices that are relevant to the producer, disseminator, or user of any data in understanding the rights and responsibilities in their potential for reuse, including their legal interoperability.
 Many of the relevant laws and policies are not always restated in conveying the data to the user.
 Despite the old legal principle that ignorance of the law is no excuse, users cannot be expected to know the intricacies of all the relevant laws and policies.
-It is therefore incumbent on the provider of the data to state clearly any restrictions that are imposed on the access and reuse of those data.
+It is therefore incumbent on the provider of the data to state clearly any restrictions that are imposed on the access to and reuse of those data.

 By the same token, in order to increase the amount of data being made available for reuse, the demands on transparency and certainty should not be excessive and should not involve any risk of liability, to the extent possible and foreseen.